Where everything's made with love

 *The original recipe called for a nine-inch loaf of bread without an actual measurement in cups, so I put the bread cubes in the baking dish as I figured out how much to use.
 I used about 15 pieces of Texas toast, but brioche, Italian bread, or any other type of firm white bread will work.

-If you haven't already, check out my Facebook page, where I'll be posting easy, delicious, and family-friendly recipes every week.
+If you haven't already, please look for me on Facebook and Pinterest, where I will share easy, delicious, family-friendly recipes every week!

 Sharing is caring!